sjnam/luajit-brotli/README.md

 Status
 ======
-This library is still experimental and under early development.
+This library is still experimental.

 Installation
 ============